vidyamantra/moodle-mod_onetoone/README.md

 	[site-root]/mod/onetoone

-2- Dependencies
+ Dependencies
 --------------
--> To run "onetoone" module you need to add another plugin named "getkey" found at "https://github.com/vidyamantra/moodle-local_getkey".
+2- To run "onetoone" module you need to add another plugin named "getkey" found at "https://github.com/vidyamantra/moodle-local_getkey".
 Locate this folder 'getkey' into 'local' directory of moodle

 File structure for getkey would be.